-While washing your hairspray it with an ACV solution.
-Dilute two to three tablespoons of apple cider vinegar in a cup of water and use it to rinse your hair.
-Rinse after two to three minutes.
+While washing your hair spray it with an ACV solution.
+Dilute 2–3 tablespoons of apple cider vinegar in 1 cup of water and use it to rinse your hair.
+Rinse after 2–3 minutes.
 Researchers have found that apple cider vinegar has a strong antibacterial and antifungal action.
 This prevents the excessive growth of dandruff that causes an itchy scalp.

 4. Avoid Heavy Hair Products

 Hair products that are oil-based are a strict no-no for greasy hair.
 Even while choosing a shampoo, go for the clear and translucent ones rather than the creamy ones.
 Look for light hairsprays and mousses for styling your hair.
 Use them after washing your hair once.

 5. Apply A Hair Pack Once In A Week

 Homemade hair packs with ingredients that clarify the scalp and remove extra dandruff are very beneficial if applied once a week.
 To make a hair pack out of clay like fuller’s earth, just add 2 tablespoons of it in enough water and make a paste.

 Apply the paste on your hair and leave it on for 30 minutes.
 On washing, your hair will appear much cleaner and feel lighter.